S/V Drifter: Westsail 32

 View slideshow of scenes along the way.

 Enjoy a collection of slides, representative of the sights along the way.
-(While many were taken during previous trips, some were gathered from alternate sources, until they can be replace first-hand.)

 © WebbWebs Consulting, 2006